-As a result of our acquisition on April 16, 2007, of Sigma Metals, Inc. we are now also a specialty distributor of strategic metals, primarily aluminum, stainless steels of various grades, titanium and other exotic end user specified materials sourced from suppliers throughout the world.
-Our metals products are sold to both commercial and defense aerospace manufacturers, throughout the U.S. and in numerous international markets.
-Our metals customers include prime contractors in the defense and commercial aerospace industries, aerospace engine manufacturers and various subcontractors to aerospace manufacturers
+As a result of acquisitions we completed in the second and third quarters as part of our plan to capitalize on our relationships in the aerospace industry, we have become a specialty distributor of strategic metals, primarily aluminum, stainless steels of various grades, titanium and other exotic end user specified materials sourced from suppliers throughout the world, and a provider of specialty welding services and metal products.
+Our metals products are sold throughout the world to prime contractors in the defense and commercial aerospace industries, aerospace engine manufacturers and various subcontractors to aerospace manufacturers.
+Our welding services and products are provided to similar customers in the United States.

-Sales of parts and services to one customer accounted for approximately 49.6% of our consolidated revenue in the second quarter of 2007, and are subject to General Ordering Agreements which extend through 2013.
+Sales of parts and services to one customer accounted for approximately 41.7% of our consolidated revenue in the third quarter of 2007, and 49.2% of our consolidated revenue in the nine months ended September 30, 2007 and are subject to General Ordering Agreements which extend through 2013.